Abdullah-TU/Painting-Magazine/README.md

 # Magazine:

-Bangladeshi community in Finland published their first magazine from .
+Bangladeshi community in Finland published their first magazine.

 ## I have painted and designed whole magazine.